What Is a Nurse Caring for a Client?

 | Time Constraints | Use “micro‑caring” moments— a sincere smile, a quick check‑in, or a brief hand‑held reassurance can be delivered in seconds. |

-| Burnout | Implement mandatory debriefs, peer‑support circles, and schedule protected “recharge” periods.
-That's why |
+| Burnout | Implement mandatory debriefs, peer‑support circles, and schedule protected “recharge” periods. |

-| Cultural Misunderstandings | Maintain an up‑to‑date cultural competency resource library; ask, “What is important for you and your family during this stay? ” |
+| Cultural Misunderstandings | Maintain an up‑to‑date cultural competency resource library; ask, “What is important for you and your family during this stay?” |

 | Technology Overload | Designate “chart‑free” windows where the nurse focuses solely on the client, turning off alerts temporarily. |